FDA's Hahn Apologizes For Overselling Plasma's Benefits As A COVID-19 Treatment

 So mortality apparently improved by 3 or 5 percentage points.
 That's the "absolute" risk reduction to which Hahn's tweet refers.
 Getting to a 35% "relative" reduction in mortality involves comparing the before and after groups in a way that dramatically exaggerates the effect of the treatment.

 Some of Hahn's critics are not satisfied by his apology.
-"Serious mistakes undermine your credibility," tweeted Dr. Eric Topol, a high-profile researcher at the Scripps Research Translational Institute.
+"Serious mistakes undermine your credibility," Topol tweeted.
 "Sorry your [Twitter thread] doesn't cut it," Topol continued.
 "When will you have a press conference to fully correct this?
 And fix FDA's website?
 To restore public trust.
 Please."

 Jeremy Berg, the former editor of Science magazine, chastised Hahn as well.
 "Be more careful with your language next time," he wrote on Twitter.
 "This really matters for the public's understanding of COVID-19 and of science."